cds-astro/astroquery.cds/docs/cds.rst

-We have obtained from the mocserver the datasets which intersect the moc found at the url http://alasky.u-strasbg.fr/SDSS/DR9/color/Moc.fits, have the 'CDS' word in their IDs and finally, have a moc\_sky\_fraction with at least 1%.
+We have obtained from the cds the datasets which intersect the moc found at the url http://alasky.u-strasbg.fr/SDSS/DR9/color/Moc.fits, have the 'CDS' word in their IDs and finally, have a moc\_sky\_fraction with at least 1%.